‘Sight-Size Portraiture in Oils’

 Gibson's work is shown throughout the U.S., U.K. and Europe and can be found in the New Britain Museum of American Art, The New Salem Museum of Art and in numerous private collections.
 She is represented by Arcadia Contemporary in Soho, NYC.

-ACCOMMODATION and Travel details
+Accommodation & Travel details

 Please visit our About the Studio page for more information on traveling to Largs and on finding accommodation.